Milk and meat in Jewish law: Samaritans

+Samaritans, whose religion is closely related to Judaism, do not eat meat with dairy, including poultry.
+They wait six hours after eating meat before eating dairy, and three hours after eating dairy before eating meat.

-Effects in Jewish cuisine
+Effects on Jewish cuisine

 These restrictions remove certain dishes from Jewish cuisine, and induce alterations in others.

-For example, while the Arab shawarma has lamb or beef with a yogurt sauce, in Israel, most shawarma is made with dark meat turkey and is commonly served with tahini sauce.
+For example, while traditional or authentic shawarma has lamb or beef with a yogurt sauce, in Israel, most shawarma is made with dark turkey meat and is commonly served with tahini sauce.

-Another effect is Jewish American Chinese restaurant patronage, specially among New York Jews, who can choose among several Chinese restaurants that follow kosher rules.